 We all need to take action IMMEDIATELY by refusing to lean on the crutch of convenience.
 Our insistence on easy access to water in disposable containers has created a mess that is going to be hard to clean up as it is, and it makes no sense to add to it.

 If you do not trust your tap water (and I don't blame you if you don't) there are healthier, cheaper ways of getting clean water.
 Purification systems that connect to your home’s plumbing systems, faucet filtration and container filtration are all extremely good alternatives to the never ending purchase of plastic.
-People need to be aware of these options and have access to them.
+Today's countertop or under-the counter water filters are able to remove 99.99 percent of bacteria, viruses, pharmaceuticals, heavy metals, sedates, chlorine, etc. from your tap water.
+Such a filter is a cheap, healthy, and eco-friendly solution to buying bottled water.
+Have a look at this list of the best plastic-free water filters I found.

 Getting people to stop something that makes their lives easier is going to be a struggle.
 But we have to make everyone aware of the damage that has already been done.
 We need to collectively figure out what to do with the waste we already have.
 Environmental cleaning and recycling programs should be well funded and heavily staffed in hopes of offsetting and combating the damage we have done and continue to do.
 We are also going to need thorough health research to determine and treat health concerns.